-> What needs to change, and why
+What needs to change and why?

 The current legislation leaves police drivers vulnerable: it is illegal to engage in pursuit or response drives.
 This is because there are no exemptions in the current legislation that take into account the high level of specialised training officers are given.
-All driving standards are measured against that of a “competent and careful driver”.
+All driving standards are measured against that of a non-police trained “competent and careful driver”.

 According to the law, ‘dangerous driving’ includes speeding, ignoring traffics signals, or overtaking dangerously.
 There can also be liability for causing others to drive dangerously.